Degas as a Collector

 So it happened that in the end everything came under the hammer—works that he had painted in his youth, and had never let go of; works he had produced in old age, and that few had ever seen; paintings, drawings, and prints he had collected—a spiritual hoard.
 It took three of the greatest firms in the field—Bernheim-Jeune, Durand-Ruel, and Vollard—to catalog this material and organize its dispersal in seven auctions.
 When the first of those catalogs went out, showing the quality of Degas’s collection, everyone could see that this was an event of exceptional importance.

 In England, Bloomsbury swung into effective action.
-Roger Fry showed the catalog to Sir Charles Holmes, the director of the National Gallery, whose funds had been cut off during the course of the Great War.
+Roger Fry showed the catalog to Sir Charles Holmes, the director of the National Gallery, whose funds had been cut off during the course of the Great War.1 Duncan Grant and Vanessa Bell bent the ear of Maynard Keynes, who was then at the Treasury.
+And Keynes had one of his brilliant ideas.2

 Under the current agreements with the French Treasury, the British were entitled to offset British government expenditure in France against their already huge loans to the French government.
 Since there was very little prospect of these loans being repaid until the distant future, and since there was even some question of the interest being paid in the short term, it made sense—so Keynes argued—for some of the payment to be converted, as it were, into pictures.
 The British government would ask the French to place the franc equivalent of å£20,000 to the credit of the British Embassy in Paris.
 Holmes would then sneak across to Paris and spend this French money on French masterpieces.